refena/refena/refena/doc/redux.md

 To dispatch external actions, you first need to specify them via dependency injection.

+Let's inject the service from `externalServiceProvider` into the `Counter` in the following example:

 ```dart
 final counterProvider = ReduxProvider<Counter, int>((ref) {
   MyService externalService = ref.notifier(externalServiceProvider);